jolman009/literati-library/legal/iarc-content-rating.md

 ---

-## IARC Questionnaire Responses for Literati
+## IARC Questionnaire Responses for ShelfQuest

-Below are the recommended responses for Literati's IARC questionnaire.
+Below are the recommended responses for ShelfQuest's IARC questionnaire.
 Review and confirm these answers match your app's actual content before submission.

 ### Category 1: Violence

 **Q: Does your app contain violence?**
 **A: No**

-- Literati is a reading app with no violent content
+- ShelfQuest is a reading app with no violent content
 - Users upload and read books (content varies by user)
 - The app itself contains no violent imagery, themes, or mechanics